FC Spartak Moscow: Nickname

 The team is usually called "red-and-whites," but among the fans "The Meat" ("Мясо", "Myaso") is a very popular nickname.
 The origins of the nickname belong to the days of the foundation of the club; in the 1920s, the team was renamed several times, from "Moscow Sports Club" to "Red Presnya" (after the name of one of the districts of Moscow) to "Pishcheviki" ("Food industry workers") to "Promkooperatsiya" ("Industrial cooperation") and finally to "Spartak Moscow" in 1935, and for many years the team was under patronage of one of the Moscow food factories that dealt with meat products.

-One of the most favourite slogans of both the fans and players is, "Who are we?
+One of the most popular slogans among both fans and players is: "Who are we?
 We're The Meat!" ("Кто мы? Мясо!", "Kto my?
 Myaso!")

 Ownerships, kits and crests

 FC Spartak Moscow's main colour is red.

 In 2014, Nike unveiled kit inspired by the club's new home.